 - While the squash is baking make the tuna salad.
 In a large bowl add the albacore tuna, Dijon mustard, mayonnaise, onion powder, paprika and cumin.
 Mix to combine.

 - Divide the tuna salad into six servings.
-Place equally on top of each baked zucchini.
+Place equally on top of each baked yellow squash or zucchini.
 Bake an additional 20 minutes.
 Serve warm and optional to garnish with radish slices, splash of lemon, cilantro and paprika for color.